The Vatican is a state-like entity. Legal personality of state-like entities. International legal status of the subjects of the federation

-(quasi-states) are derivative subjects of international law, since, like international organizations, they are created by primary subjects - sovereign states.
+(quasi-states) are derived entities international law, since, like international organizations, they are created by primary subjects - sovereign states.

 By creating, states endow them with an appropriate amount of rights and obligations.
 This is the fundamental difference between quasi-states and the main subjects of international law.
-For the rest, state-like education possesses all the features inherent in a sovereign state: its own territory, state sovereignty, the highest bodies of state power, the presence of its own citizenship, as well as the ability to act as a full participant in international legal relations.
+Otherwise, state- similar education has all the features inherent in a sovereign state: its own territory, state sovereignty, supreme authorities state power, having their own citizenship, as well as the ability to act as a full participant in international legal relations.

-State-like formations are, as a rule, neutralized and demilitarized.
+State-like entities are, as a rule, neutralized and demilitarized.

 The theory of international law distinguishes the following types state-like entities: